annaxiomm/nwwm/README.md

 - xorg-server and xorg-xinit
 - Xephyr

-I severely recommend that you DO NOT install nwwm as it is. it's 100% unusable and you will be stuck with a black screen (or whatever your wallpaper is).
+You should not install nwwm as your main window manager.
+It is experimental software and lacks many basic features you would expect from a window manager. **You have been warned.**

-to test it, make sure you aren't using display 2 for anything then run `./test.sh &`. this will launch a Xephyr instance with nwwm running, and it will also launch kitty within nwwm (which you can then use to open other apps).
+To test nwwm, make sure you aren't using display 2 for anything then run `./test.sh &`.
+This will launch a Xephyr instance with nwwm running.
+Then, click on the window, press `Ctrl+Shift` to let Xephyr grab your keyboard, then go ham!

 If you want to make changes to the test script feel free, but **for the love of god do not commit them**